rdmpage/data-citation-corpus/README.md

 > The data file includes 5,256,114 data citation records in JSON and CSV formats.
 The JSON file is the version of record.

 ## CouchDB (version 2)

+Version two loaded into CouchDB using bulk upload, which is reasonably quick.
+The indexes take a while to build, and the JSON has a few issues, such as `title` field being present but empty.

 ## SQL version (first release of the data)